I’ve played with and against many soccer players with a wide range of tattoos and piercings, including nose piercings.

 Can You Have Nose Piercing in Soccer?

-While you can not wear a nose piercing while playing soccer, that does not mean you can not have one at all.
+While you can not wear a nose piercing while playing soccer, that does not mean you can not have one.
 Soccer players at all levels have nose piercings.

 Here are a few tips: